foundcloudry/terraform-provider-uaa/docs/resources/identityzone.md

 * `is_refresh_token_unique` - If true, uaa will only issue one refresh token per client_id/user_id combination.
 Defaults to `false`.
 * `refresh_token_format` - The format for the refresh token.
 Allowed values are `jwt`, `opaque`.
 Defaults to `jwt`.
 * `refresh_token_ttl` - Time in seconds between when a refresh token is issued and when it expires.
 Defaults to global `refreshTokenValidity`

+### branding
+* `company_name` - This name is used on the UAA Pages and in account management related communication in UAA
+* `company_logo` - This is a base64Url encoded PNG image which will be used as the logo on all UAA pages like Login, Sign Up etc.
+* `favicon` - This is a base64 encoded PNG image which will be used as the favicon for the UAA pages
+* `footer_text` - 	This text appears on the footer of all UAA pages
+* [`footer_links`](#footer_links) - These links appear on the footer of all UAA pages.
+You may choose to add multiple urls for things like Support, Terms of Service etc. Documented below.

+### footer_links
+* `name` - The link text to be displayed.
+* `url` - The url for the href of the link displayed.